Skip to Main Content (Press Enter)

 Beyond carbon neutrality

-We don’t stop at carbon neutrality, which is focused only on CO2 emissions.
-In line with the Toyota Environmental Challenge 2050, we are committed to take specific measures towards water preservation, the promotion of a recycled-based economy, and biodiversity.
-Our plant in France, TMMF, is a worldwide benchmark in terms of water collection and recycling, ensuring that the maximum amount of water can be reused in production processes since 2014.
-In the UK, TMUK developed a strong biodiversity initiative with local authorities and since 2004 has been a role model within our organisation.
+Reaching carbon neutrality is critically important, but there’s even more work to do.
+In line with the Toyota Environmental Challenge 2050, we’re also committed to taking specific measures to preserve water, promote a recycling-based economy, and safeguard biodiversity.
+Our plant in France is a worldwide benchmark in terms of water collection and recycling.
+Since 2014 it has ensured that the maximum amount of water can be reused during production processes.
+And in the UK, we’ve developed a strong biodiversity initiative with local authorities, which has been a role model within our organisation since 2004.

 Related News